 And besides, triggering Mastodon users with non-Mastodon behaviour can have nasty side-effects.
 Yeah, some mute you.
 Some block you.
 Often even without also unfollowing you.
 Some complain to you about it and demand you don't use any features of your instance that vanilla Mastodon 3.x didn't support yet.

 But then there are those who try to complain to your instance admin about you and try to have you sanctioned.
-Or they have their instance admins/mods complain to your instance admin about you.
-And this can escalate.
+Or they have

 A Hubzilla admin would laugh that off.
 Most Hubzilla hubs don't even have rules, and the rules of any one Mastodon instance don't apply here either.